-This is about a self-styled New York hipster who is paid a surprise visit by his pretty sixteen-year-old Hungarian cousin.
+A self-styled New York hipster is paid a surprise visit by his younger cousin from Budapest.
 From initial hostility and indifference a small degree of affection grows between the two.
 Along...
 See full summary »

 2 of 3 people found this review helpful.

 Was this review helpful to you?